 - Youth Police Academy

 - Youth Advisory Council

-Of the 19 SROs assigned to schools in Howard County, 15 serve as coaches in various youth programs.
+Of the 13 SROs assigned to schools in Howard County, many of them serve as coaches and mentors in various youth programs.
 Many also sponsor basketball tournaments at their assigned schools, participate in after-school programs and take on various volunteer opportunities.

 SROs also participate in classroom instruction.
 They help teach classes on a range of topics, including bullying, juvenile and adult law, constitutional law, search and seizure rights, and police-community relations.
 They also cover drug/alcohol abuse, mental health and suicide prevention, internet safety, vaping dangers, sexual/physical abuse, child exploitation and driver safety.

 There are no costs unique to the officers in the SRO program that aren’t incurred for all officers in any other assignments, i.e. salary and standard equipment.
 If the SRO program were to be discontinued, there would be zero cost savings to the county or HCPSS.
 The current officers would remain employed by the HCPD and would be transferred to other assignments, freeing up $0 in funding.